 “Former Superintendent of County Jail Makes Charges Against Whole Eggers Family”

-Among Gilfeather’s charges were:
+Among Gilfether’s charges were:

 • The Sheriff’s wife, Mary Eggers, caused his dismissal because “she wanted to run affairs at the jails”.
 “I found Mrs. Eggers spreading discontent among the guards and jail officials and injuring good discipline and I told her that she was not running the county jail.”

 • Members of Eggers’ family and their friends routinely had lunches and dinners at the jail.
 Eggers had hired his daughter Marie’s husband, one Valentine Freechtle, to be the assistant jail commissary manager, then promoted him to manager.
-Gilfeather said Val Freechtle bought food for these family meals at the county’s expense and when he asked Mrs. Eggers “to stop feeding her friends and relatives she then told me she would get rid of me”.
+Gilfether said Val Freechtle bought food for these family meals at the county’s expense and when he asked Mrs. Eggers “to stop feeding her friends and relatives she then told me she would get rid of me”.

 • Freechtle also illegally bought all kinds of required jail supplies and services from members of Eggers’ family without a bidding process.
 This includes sending “a wagon load of harnesses to be repaired at his father’s harness shop”, The Greater San Francisco Harness Company.